1801BM1/cpu11/docker/README.md

 * `rt11dsk` tool by Zeemen to copy in/out files into RL02 disks
 * `dectape` tool by by Bob Frazier to copy in/out files using "DEC tape" aka `MT0` device in RT-11
 * RT-11 v5.3 (free for hobby use in SIMH), installed OS in the `rt11os.dsk` image
-* Icarus Verilog to run test benches.
+* Icarus Verilog to run test benches (Ubuntu 24.04 based image).
+* a few 32-bit runtime libraries to run ModelSim 10.1d from Quartus 13 (externally mounted to the container)

 # Docker image build flow